KosmasDev/dbt-task-jaffle-shop/README.md

-# Customer Analytics with dbt Cloud – by Kosmas Strakosia
+t # Customer Analytics with dbt Cloud – by Kosmas Strakosia

 This project is designed to help you explore the core functionality and key features of the dbt Cloud platform.
 It uses a fictional restaurant - the Jaffle Shop - as the basis for working with realistic, relatable data.